 No elevated concentrations of potentially volatile contaminants have been identified in the soil sample results.
 There was no visual or olfactory evidence of such contaminants during the site investigation and no elevated headspace testing results were recorded.
-Therefore LKC consider Pollutant Linkage 2 to be incomplete in the locations tested.
+Therefore LKC consider Pollutant Linkage 2 to be an unlikely probability in the locations tested.